Engin-Boot/capture-behavior-of-a-visit-counter-ImChampion/needs-director.md

 Given I have database of number of parking slots and the number of visiting specialists on working days and holidays.
 When a visiting specialist visits a hospital.
-On computing how many specialist visits hospital on specific days, We will be able to compute the number of slots to reserve for specialists.
+On computing the number of specialist visiting hospital on specific days, We will be able to compute the number of slots to reserve for specialists.
 Then the visiting specialist would not have any problem related to parking.